sean-lamont/bait/_docs/examples.md

 where {dataset} is the desired dataset, and {model} is the desired model.
 To change model hyperparameters, modify the appropriate {dataset}/{model} config file.

+# HOList

-### HOList Supervised
+## Supervised
-To run a premise selection experiment, from the root directory of the project simply run:
+To run the HOList training experiment, from the root directory of the project simply run:

 `python3 -m experiments.supervised_runner --config-name=holist_supervised/{model}`

-### HOList Evaluation
+## Evaluation
 To run a HOList evaluation, from the root directory of the project run:

 `python3 -m experiments.HOList.holist_eval --config-name=holist_eval/{model}`